GAHT Plotter

 Estimated endogenous estradiol background

 The total E2 line includes a small endogenous background tied to the entered baseline morning testosterone.
-The app uses about 25 25 pg/mL at the default 500 ng/dL morning baseline, scales that starting point with the baseline morning input, flattens that short-term day-to-day rhythm in the 2-week-and-longer views for readability, and then lets it fall toward a small floor as testosterone and aromatization fall.
+It starts near 25 25 pg/mL at the default 500 ng/dL baseline, scales with that input, flattens that daily rhythm in the longer views for readability, and then falls toward a small floor as testosterone and aromatization decline.

-The yellow line is estimated from the estradiol line using formulation-level or route-level estrone context plus a short rolling-average component plus a small endogenous background inferred from male estrogen production data.
-It is no longer a pure fixed multiplier, but it is still not a separately validated estrone PK model.
+The yellow line is estimated from the total E2 line using formulation-level or route-level estrone context, a short rolling-average component, and a small endogenous background.
+It is more than a fixed multiplier, but it is still not a separately validated estrone PK model.

-The light-blue line is an educational heuristic.
-The app smooths total estradiol exposure over 14 days, starts from your entered morning baseline of 500 ng/dL, applies route-specific suppression weighting across oral, sublingual, transdermal, implant, and depot injectable estradiol, layers in any active total-T suppressors, blends the active estrogen forms into a regimen-level response half-life, lets strong suppressors like CPA or GnRH agonists speed that decline once they are active, keeps a nonzero low-range floor, flattens that daily baseline rhythm outside the 1-week view to keep longer windows readable, and moves toward that estimate gradually rather than instantaneously.
+The light-blue line is an educational estimate.
+It starts from your entered morning baseline of 500 ng/dL, smooths estradiol exposure over 14 days, applies route-specific suppression weighting, layers in any active antiandrogens or total-T suppressors, and keeps a nonzero low-range floor, flattens that daily rhythm outside the 1-week view to keep longer windows readable, and moves toward that estimate gradually rather than instantly.

 SHBG-adjusted androgenicity proxy

 The darker blue androgen line starts from the estimated total-T line and applies a route-weighted SHBG multiplier so oral regimens can read as less androgenic than total testosterone alone would suggest.
+Direct antiandrogens such as spironolactone can also nudge it lower than serum testosterone alone would imply.
 It is a free-T-like educational proxy, not a laboratory free testosterone result.

 Kariyawasam 2025Show details